corvus-dotnet/Corvus.JsonSchema/README.md

 This project uses [dotnet-t4](https://www.nuget.org/packages/dotnet-t4) to generate the code-behind for the t4 templates that actually emit the code for a particular template.
 If you add or update templates, you will need to run the relevant `BuildTemplates.cmd` batch file to regenerate them.
 (There is one that will regenerate all templates in the `/Solutions` folder; you can find others in the individual generator projects - more details on this can be found in the section on the Organization of the repository, below).

-Unfortunately, there have been breaking changes in the 2.3.x series of this tool that mean it no longer generates relative line annotations by default.

-You should install this specific version until [this issue](https://github.com/mono/t4/issues/152) is resolved satisfactorily.

 ```
 dotnet tool install --global dotnet-t4 --version 2.2.1